Roy Orbison: "In Dreams" and international tours

+"Oh, Pretty Woman"

 Orbison also began collaborating with Bill Dees, whom he had known in Texas.
-With Dees, he wrote "It's Over", a number-one hit in the UK and a song that would be one of his signature pieces for the rest of his career.
+With Dees, he wrote "It's Over", a number-one hit in the UK.
 When Claudette walked in the room where Dees and Orbison were writing to say she was heading for Nashville, Orbison asked if she had any money.
 Dees said, "A pretty woman never needs any money".
 Just 40 minutes later, "Oh, Pretty Woman" was completed.
 A riff-laden masterpiece that employed a playful growl he got from a Bob Hope movie, the epithet mercy Orbison uttered when he was unable to hit a note, it rose to number one in the autumn of 1964 in the United States and stayed on the charts for 14 weeks.
 It rose to number one in the UK, as well, spending a total of 18 weeks on the charts.
 The single sold over seven million copies.
 Orbison's success was greater in Britain; as Billboard magazine noted, "In a 68-week period that began on August 8, 1963, Roy Orbison was the only American artist to have a number-one single in Britain.
 He did it twice, with 'It's Over' on June 25, 1964, and 'Oh, Pretty Woman' on October 8, 1964.
 The latter song also went to number one in America, making Orbison impervious to the current chart dominance of British artists on both sides of the Atlantic."